Update Location

 Annuals and perennials live happily together in any garden among other landscape plantings, like trees and shrubs.
 The number of flower combinations you can create is limited only by your imagination—and your growing conditions, of course!

 Mix and match annual and perennial summer flower plants to give your flower beds and containers spectacular color, texture, and visual interest that will last the entire season.
 While a perennial is "resting," annuals can add a pop of color and fill in the gaps until other blooms kick in.
+You can also use annuals to add color during your perennials' first year in your garden when their blooms may be sparse.

 A variety of plant heights, textures, shapes, and colors of blooms will add dimension and interest to your garden.
 Growing habits, like filling, mounding, spreading, climbing, and spiking, should also be considered when you choose plants.
 Use your imagination, along with these simple guidelines, to create pleasing, personalized garden landscape designs and container arrangements:

 Performing regular garden upkeep will ensure the continued health and growth of your flowering plants throughout the summer.
+Just follow these guidelines for a summer full of color:

 If there's any point in the summer season where you feel your flower garden is at a lull, don't despair.
 It's never too late to add a burst of color—just plant a few more annuals.